Physicists Go Small: Let's Put A Particle Accelerator On A Chip

 "Which I would not recommend," interjects Ken Leedle, a research engineer working on the accelerator-on-a-chip project.

-I asked R. Joel England, a physicist at the SLAC National Accelerator Laboratory who's been working on the accelerator-on-a-chip project, how long it will be before the prototype turns into a working instrument.
+I asked R. Joel England, a physicist at the SLAC National Accelerator Laboratory who has been working on the accelerator-on-a-chip project, how long it will be before the prototype turns into a working instrument.

 "Depending on how much progress gets made, I would say five to 10 years," England says.
 England is enthusiastic about the promise of these small-scale accelerators.